SFDC-Assets/PointInPolygon/readme.md

 ![Status](https://img.shields.io/badge/status-Complete-green)
 ![Geography](https://img.shields.io/badge/Geography-US-blue)

-<h1 align="center">Dynamic SF Maps</h1>
+<h1 align="center">PointInPolygon Lead Trigger</h1>
-<p align="center">This package contains apex code to dynamically render the locations of different records returned by a SOQL query into Salesforce Maps.
-The premise of this component is based off of <a href="https://help.salesforce.com/s/articleView?id=000354507&type=1">this Salesforce Maps documentation</a> which details how to pass records into a custom URL that will render a list of records in a custom layer on the Map. </p>
+<p align="center">This package contains an apex trigger and class that determines which Salesforce Maps layer that a given address resides in.
+The name of the SF Maps layer is stored in a custom field on the lead object called inLayer__c.
+This package uses the SF Maps API Geocode method to convert to Lat/long and the PointInPolygon method to determine the layer. </p>

 <!-- Sections below are Optional -->